Menus & Nutrition

 Our meals are planned to comply with the USDA standards for the National School Lunch and Breakfast Programs.
 Click the link to view the current standards document: USDA Nutrition Standards.

-Through the Healthy, Hunger-Free Kids Act of 2010, championed by the First Lady and signed by President Obama, the USDA has made the most changes to the National School Lunch and Breakfast Programs in 15 years.
+Through the Healthy, Hunger-Free Kids Act of 2010, championed by the First Lady, Michelle Obama, and signed by President Obama, the USDA has made the most changes to the National School Lunch and Breakfast Programs in 15 years.
 The goal of these changes is to help prevent childhood obesity and lead to a healthier generation of children.

 Shoreline School District Food and Nutrition Services strives to develop and provide healthy and appetizing meals to our students.
 We are proud to meet or exceed USDA requirements.